Dermatologic Manifestations of Urticarial Vasculitis Medication

 Colchicine

-Alkaloid extract that inhibits microtubule formation.
-Often used for treatment of acute gout.
-Has been reported effective for urticarial vasculitis.
-Concentrates well in leukocytes and reduces neutrophilic chemotaxis and motility.
+Colchicine is an alkaloid extract that inhibits microtubule formation.
+It is often used for the treatment of acute gout.
+Colchicine has been reported effective for urticarial vasculitis.
+It concentrates well in leukocytes and reduces neutrophilic chemotaxis and motility.
 Histologically, urticarial vasculitis presents with neutrophil involvement; therefore, colchicine possibly is useful.
 However, drug's effect has not been proven in clinical trials.

 Sulfone antibiotics